neondatabase/website/content/docs/manage/users.md

 isDraft: false
 ---

 In Neon, users are PostgreSQL users.
 Each Neon project is created with a default user that takes its name from your Neon account (the Google, GitHub, or partner account that you registered with).
 This user owns the default database (`neondb`) that is created in a project's root branch.
+Each project is also created with a `web_access` PostgreSQL user, which is a system managed user used by the Neon [SQL Editor](../../get-started-with-neon/query-with-neon-sql-editor) and for [passwordless connections](../../connect/passwordless-connect).
+You cannot delete or modify this user.

 Additional users can be created in a project's root branch or child branches.
-There is no limit to the number fo users you can create.
+There is no limit to the number of users you can create.

+Users belong to branch.
+If you create a child branch, users from the parent branch are duplicated in the child branch.
+For example, if user `sally` exists in the parent branch, user `sally` will be copied along with other data to the child branch.
+The only time that this does not occur is when you create a branch that only includes data up to a particular point in time.
+If a user was created in the parent branch after this point in time, that user is not duplicated the child branch.

 <Admonition type="note">
 You can only create database users in the Neon Console or using the [Neon API](https://neon.tech/api-reference).
 Creating database users directly in PostgreSQL is not yet supported.
+In Neon, the terms "user" and "role" are synonymous.
+The Neon API uses the term "role".
 </Admonition>

 ## Create a user